Ryohskay/pascal-sandbox/README.md

 ### Apptype
 The AppType directive (`{$APPTYPE ...}`) is only meaningful on Win32, Mac, OS2 and AmigaOS ([See documentation](https://www.freepascal.org/docs-html/current/prog/progsu86.html)).
 On any other systems (e.g. Linux, Windows 11, OpenBSD), the directive will be simply ignored.

+### XML comments
+Unlike Delphi, XML comments on functions or other declarations with `///` does not seem to be working.